-Manning General Hospital has beautifully renovated surgical suites and recovery area to provide you with the service and care you expect.
-We provide state of the art equipment, including a new C-arm for a variety of procedures.
+Manning Regional Healthcare Center has a state-of-the-art surgical suite and recovery area to provide you with the service and care you expect.
+We provide cutting edge equipment, including a new 4K advanced imaging modalities system.
 Our staff of dedicated nurses and visiting surgical specialists is sure to provide you with optimal comfort and the highest quality of care possible.

 We have a number of general and specialized surgeons providing outstanding care through both inpatient and outpatient procedures.
-Specifically, we are equipped to provide procedures in General Surgery, OB-GYN, Orthopedic, Urology, Podiatry, Pain Services, EMG/Nerve Conduction, Endoscopy, and Ear, Nose and Throat.
+Specifically, we are equipped to provide procedures in General Surgery, Gynecology, Hand Surgery, Urology, Podiatry and Pain Clinic Services.

 To learn more about our surgeons, please visit the Medical Staff page.
 In addition, the hospital has 24 hours a day, 7 days a week on call surgical coverage to meet our patient’s needs.
-For specific questions you can call 712-655-8220 or email firstname.lastname@example.org.
+For specific questions you can call 712-655-2072.

 Have you been told that you need to have surgery?
 You are not alone.
 Millions of people have surgery each year.
 Most surgeries are not emergency.
 You have time to find out as much as possible about the surgery, think it over and review your options.
 There are questions that you will want to ask.
 An informed decision is easier to make.
 Your surgeon can help.
 Talk with your surgeon about your condition and the surgery that is recommended.
 Do not hesitate to ask questions, your surgeon should welcome it.
 If you do not understand something, ask the surgeon to explain it a different way.
 Following are a few questions that are recommended to be asked to make you a more informed patient.